-Test results showed there was at least a 90-percent chance of arterial blockage.
+Test results showed there was at least a 90-percent arterial blockage.
 I called the cardiologist who has been seeing him once a year since a heart attack 12 years ago and made an appointment for Thursday afternoon, the earliest they could work him in on a non-emergency basis.

 Tuesday morning my boss had court.
 He wasn't feeling great, but court was uneventful and he returned to the office in relatively good humor.
 He called his nephew, a Baton Rouge physician, and told him about the results of his coronary calcium screening test.
 He also told his nephew that it had been years since his cardiologist had done anything on those annual visits other than listen to his chest with a stethoscope, check his blood pressure, and look at the lab reports on his cholesterol level.

 Dr. Nephew said that wasn't good enough.
 In a matter of minutes he called back and said he had made an appointment for my boss with a better cardiologist early Wednesday morning.